python/raspberryio/README.rst

 Dependencies
 ------------------------

-Raspberry IO is a Django project built on top of the Mezzanine CMS, using Postgres as our database.
+Raspberry IO is a Django project using Postgres as our database.
 To get started, you will need the following programs installed.
 These should be installed using your operating system's standard package management system:

 - Python >= 2.6 (2.7 recommended)
 - `pip >= 1.1 <http://www.pip-installer.org/>`_